-If you are unable to take the test for which you have registered, you have three options that will remove the test from your file and prevent an absentee notation:
+If you are unable to take the test for which you have registered, you may cancel your registration in one of three ways:

-NOTE: If you register for a specific LSAT administration during the regular registration period, you are not eligible for late registration for that same administration.
-Once you have registered for a test during the regular registration period, you may not withdraw your registration and reregister for that same test during the late registration period.
+- If you register for a test during the regular registration period, you may not withdraw your registration and then reregister for that same test during the late registration period.